kadoshms/xv6-explained/Explanations.md

 - The pid
 - The value returned from fork:
 - In the new process - 0
-- In the parent process - the new pid
+- In the parent process - the new child process pid
 - In case of failure - some negative error code

 ### *`exec()`*